Series

 31 March 2026

-On Thursday, 26 March 2026, the European Parliament formally endorsed its provisional agreement with the Council on a new, comprehensive EU Anti-Corruption Directive.
+On 21 April 2026, following the European Parliament’s endorsement of the provisional agreement reached with the Council, the Council formally adopted the EU Anti-Corruption Directive.
 As outlined in our previous blog post, this Directive was introduced with the ambition of modernising the EU’s fragmented anti-corruption framework and addressing enforcement gaps.
 It adopts a multidisciplinary approach, aiming not only to punish corruption offences but also to foster a culture of integrity through robust prevention measures.
 For businesses operating in the EU, this new regulatory landscape introduces heightened responsibilities and creates a clear incentive to ensure compliance programmes are genuinely effective.

 The text of the Directive, which follows extensive negotiations between the Parliament and the Council, introduces important clarifications and changes compared to the earlier positions of the European Parliament and the Council.